-Using attendees’ smartphones and tablets for event evaluation during the event gives you insights unavailable with other methods.
+Using attendees’ smartphones and tablets for event evaluation during the event gives you in the moment, honest feedback.
+Try this example.

 Event evaluation is the critical task of collecting feedback from attendees of an event to measure participant satisfaction and to determine the extent to which event objectives were met.
 With the number of attendees ranging from dozens to tens of thousands, and with major investments from event planners and sponsors, a formalized evaluation process is now considered an essential element of successful event planning and execution.
 The results of methodically evaluating your event are used to not only make improvements for the next event, but also to secure future sponsorships, funding and even the venues themselves.